fyne-io/developer.fyne.io/api/v2.3/theme/index.md

 	//
 	// Since: 2.0
 	SizeNameInlineIcon fyne.ThemeSizeName = "iconInline"

+	// SizeNameInnerPadding is the name of theme lookup for internal widget padding size.
+	//
+	// Since: 2.3
+	SizeNameInnerPadding fyne.ThemeSizeName = "innerPadding"

+	// SizeNameLineSpacing is the name of theme lookup for between text line spacing.
+	//
+	// Since: 2.3
+	SizeNameLineSpacing fyne.ThemeSizeName = "lineSpacing"

 	// SizeNamePadding is the name of theme lookup for padding size.
 	//